 Serve a meal at the WRC to women experiencing homelessness.
 As a meal service volunteer, you provide positive community engagement and help us meet nutritional needs.
 Our kitchen facility can accommodate single volunteers and groups of up to 10 individuals, ages 16 and up.
 Meals are served to up to 200 women.

-Our donation center at the WRC needs volunteers to help load and unload incoming donations, sort donations, organize and refill clothing and hygiene bins, and assist with client laundry.
-Volunteers must be 8 years of age and up, and should be physically able to stand for two hours be able to assist with minimal heavy lifting.
+Our donation center at the WRC needs volunteers to help load and unload incoming donations, sort donations, organize and refill clothing and hygiene bins, etc. Volunteers must be 8 years of age and up, and should be physically able to stand for two hours be able to assist with minimal heavy lifting.
 Perfect for groups of 8 or fewer.

 Mentor a Youth